 Are you someone who uses photography to reflect a part of you?
 Do your images represent your subjective personality and emotions?
 For many, a photo is art, but not all photographs are artistic.
 The idea is to convey a feeling or a sensation using an image, and this is what sets them apart.

-Ana Sofía Ayarzagoitia, a former student of the European Master of Fine Art Photography, knows this well, and she is reaping the rewards of her effort.
+Ana Sofía Ayarzagoitia, a former student of the European Master of Contemporary Photography, knows this well, and she is reaping the rewards of her effort.
 With the project presented during the IED Madrid course, she was selected by Foam Magazine as one of the top 24 international talents in photography.
 She also won the model competition at La Fábrica, whose book will be presented at Paris Photo in November.

 She came to Madrid from Monterrey, Mexico.
 Her work is inspired by documentary photography, as can be seen in the empathetic relationship she establishes with her subjects.
 Even if she does not appear in the photographs, the work always refers to her, not just through texts, but also through this relationship.